nautechsystems/nautilus_trader/docs/integrations/ib.md

 print(gateway.container.logs())
 ```

-**Note:** To supply credentials to the Interactive Brokers Gateway, either pass the `username` and `password` to the config dictionaries, or set the following environment variables:
+**Note:** To supply credentials to the Interactive Brokers Gateway, either pass the `username` and `password` to the `DockerizedIBGatewayConfig`, or set the following environment variables:
 - `TWS_USERNAME`
 - `TWS_PASSWORD`